Finally! A Social Network For Bibliophiles

 - It's simple.
 Litsy doesn't have a lot of bells and whistles, which I like because it keeps the focus on the books.
 Unlike Goodreads, there aren't any groups/message boards, no private messaging, no lists, no voting on stuff, no recommendations, etc. It's literally just what people are reading.
 I like the simplicity, especially in app form (there's no desktop version anyway).
 I'm not going to abandon Goodreads, but in the event Amazon does things I don't like (because they own Goodreads), at least I'll have somewhere else to go.

 - Litfluence.
 Litsy has gamified the experience because you get points every time someone likes your status or review, as well as when they add a book to their "stack," which is a way of indicating whether they have read or intend to read a particular book.
 I have a competitive streak, so I'm a big fan of Litfluence.
 Users' Litfluence is also broken down by how many books you've read, how many pages you've read, how many likes you've gotten to date, and how many book adds you've gotten to date.

 In other words, there are a LOT of things I like about Litsy.
 Put simply, it's well done.
 It's the social network that I think book lovers have always wanted but didn't expect they'd get.

-Right now it's only available for iOS, but they are in development for an Android version, so that should be available soon.
 To get started, you just download the Litsy app in the app store, create an account (which takes two seconds) and start talking about books.
 I'm super active on there, so you can find me by my full name or by searching my username, "OffTheBeatenShelf.com."